apache/apisix-website/website/blog/2022/03/02/apisix-integration-graphql-plugin.md

   }'
 ```

-5. Test Example

-Test with the two `graphql_name` services created earlier, you can find that Apache APISIX can automatically select the forwarded Upstream based on the different `graphql_names` in the request.
+5. Test with the two `graphql_name` services created earlier, you can find that Apache APISIX can automatically select the forwarded Upstream based on the different `graphql_names` in the request.

 - If the request is this example:：